 Feeling inspired?
 Connect with Fora to plan and book your trip to Spain today.

 5. San Sebastián: for any foodie’s Spain bucket list

 San Sebastián is one of Spain’s 15 top destinations for its inherent beauty, which stems from both its natural scenery and abundance of Old World architecture.
 The city was declared one of Europe’s Capitals of Culture in 2016, partly because of the city’s relevance to both music and cinema – particularly on the international stage.

-Of course, as the food capital of the Basque region, San Sebastian is equally known for its amazing pintxo food bars, which are similar to tapas vendors (check out our luxury foodie’s guide to San Sebastian for more info on that).
+Of course, as the food capital of the Basque region, San Sebastián is equally known for its amazing pintxo food bars, which are similar to tapas vendors (check out our luxury foodie’s guide to San Sebastián for more info on that).
 And you can’t forget chill beaches like La Concha or surfer-friendly shores like Zurriola, either.

 Not sure how to go about visiting one of the most unique places in Spain?
-Let your Fora Advisor do the heavy lifting and get the VIP treatment for the same price as booking direct.
+Let your Fora Advisor do the heavy lifting and get the VIP treatment for the same price as booking directly.

 6. Córdoba: the capital of Al-Andalus

-Córdoba is Spain’s hottest city with temperatures regularly hitting triple-digits in summer.
+Córdoba is Spain’s hottest city, with temperatures regularly hitting triple digits in summer.
 Like many of the cities in Southern Spain, Córdoba’s draw is its exceptionally diverse architecture, particularly within the Historic Center of Córdoba – a UNESCO World Heritage Site – making it a can’t-miss on any Spain bucket list.

 Over 2,000 years of architecture and history can be found within the center’s streets and monuments, spanning the time of the Ancient Romans, eight centuries of Moorish rule and the establishment of the Spanish Monarchy.